mathesar-foundation/mathesar-wiki/team/workflow.md

 - The [Mathesar Ansible repository](https://github.com/centerofci/mathesar-ansible) contains a playbook that deploys our staging server.
 - The [Mathesar wiki repository](https://github.com/centerofci/mathesar-wiki) contains a copy of this wiki's content.
 Updates to the repo will reflect here.
 - The [Mathesar "staging" server](https://staging.mathesar.org/) is a deployed version of the latest `master`.
 The username and password to access it are located in 1Password.

-# Workflow

-We track our tasks in the [Mathesar GitHub project](https://github.com/orgs/centerofci/projects/1)
-- The [Active view](https://github.com/orgs/centerofci/projects/1/views/1) lists everything that is currently in progress grouped by status.
-- The [Backlog view](https://github.com/orgs/centerofci/projects/1/views/3) lists everything that is planned to be worked on by milestone.
-- The [Future view](https://github.com/orgs/centerofci/projects/1/views/17) lists issues that we've created placeholders for to consider in the future.
-These issues are not actively planned to be worked on.